Lirim Hajrullahu

-Lirim Hajrullahu (/ˈhaɪruːˌlɑːhuː/ HIGH-roo-LAH-hoo; born April 24, 1990) is a Kosovar-born Canadian gridiron football placekicker who is a free agent.
-He became a Grey Cup champion with the Toronto Argonauts after kicking the game-winning field goal in the 105th Grey Cup game (2017) and is a two-time Canadian Football League East Division All-Star (2016, 2019).
-Hajrullahu played college football at Western Ontario and attended Governor Simcoe Secondary School in St. Catharines, Ontario.
+Lirim Hajrullahu (/ˈhaɪruːˌlɑːhuː/ HIGH-roo-LAH-hoo; born April 24, 1990) is a Kosovan-Canadian professional football placekicker for the Toronto Argonauts of the Canadian Football League (CFL).
+He is a two-time Grey Cup champion after winning with the Argonauts in 2017 and 2024, was named a CFL All-Star in 2025, and is a four-time CFL East Division All-Star (2016, 2019, 2024, 2025).
+Hajrullahu played CIS football at Western Ontario and attended Governor Simcoe Secondary School in St. Catharines, Ontario.

 Early life

 Lirim Hajrullahu was born in Gjilan to father Nijazi Hajrullahu and mother Tevide.
 He is of Kosovo Albanian descent.
 His father had been a professor at the University of Sarajevo.
 Lirim is a middle child, and has an older sister Lume and a younger sister Linda.

-As a child growing up in Gjilan, he would play soccer during and after school, which is where he learned to kick.
+As a child growing up in Gjilan, he played soccer during and after school, which is where he learned to kick.
 He went to Governor Simcoe Secondary School in St. Catharines and graduated in 2009.

-On May 27, 1999, they immigrated to Canada.
+On May 27, 1999, the family immigrated to Canada.
 They landed in CFB Trenton and spent two weeks at the base before moving to Kingston, Ontario where they spent two months of their summer.
 They received classes on the English language, and Hajrullahu received a bicycle through donations.